eonadler/eonadler.github.io/research.markdown

 * What is the halo mass threshold for galaxy formation?

-* When and how did gas cool to form stars in ultra-faint dwarf galaxies?
+* When and how does gas cool to form stars in ultra-faint dwarf galaxies?

-* How did our local reionization history impact dwarf galaxy evolution?
+* How does our local reionization history impact dwarf galaxy evolution?

 ## Dark Matter